gibizer/okofw/README.md

 Reconcile request handler.
 It has access to the CR instance state, and the Reconcile request and it can manipulate both.

-There are different types of steps:
+There are different phases of a step execution implemented by different
+functions:
-* Normal step
+* `Do()`: Normal reconciliation
-* Cleanup step to handle CR deletion
+* `Cleanup()`: implement any cleanup action needed during CR deletion
-* Post step to implement tasks that always needs to be run even if a previous step failed.
+* `Post()`: implement tasks that always needs to be run right before the CR is persisted even if a previous step failed.

 ## Reconcile flow